-- 2.2.1 The fire safety systems for firecells required for this risk group shall be as follows.
-Fire safety system types shall be as defined in Table 2.1. - a) Type 7 alarm system throughout the building in compliance with NZS 4541 or NZS 4515 and NZS 4512.
-Water supplies for the sprinkler system shall be a single supply which may be a public reticulated main except: - i) where there are more than 50 people in residential care, hospital care or detention, the water supply for the sprinkler system shall comply with NZS 4541 or NZS 4515 and be a single supply which is independent of the public reticulated main, or - ii) where there are more than 100 people in hospital care or detention, the water supply for the sprinkler system shall be a dual supply shall comply with NZS 4541 or NZS 4515 and with one of the supplies being independent of the public reticulated main.
+2.2.1 The fire safety systems for firecells required for this risk group shall be as follows.
+Fire safety system types shall be as defined in Table 2.1.

+- a) Type 7 alarm system throughout the building in compliance with NZS 4541 or NZS 4515 and NZS 4512.
+Water supplies for the sprinkler system shall be a single supply - which may be a public reticulated main except where there are more than 100 people in hospital care or detention, the water supply for the sprinkler system shall be a dual supply shall comply with NZS 4541 or NZS 4515 and with one of the supplies being independent of the public reticulated main. and - b) Type 9 smoke control in any air handling system, and - c) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the Fire Service vehicular access to any point on a floor is less than 75 m.